foogod/modgrammar/doc/libref.rst

         *'optional'* (default)
           The grammar will automatically skip over any whitespace found between its sub-grammars (it will be "whitespace consuming").
         *'explicit'*
           Whitespace between sub-grammars will not be treated differently than any other syntactic element.
-Any whitespace which is allowed must be specified explicitly as part of the grammar definition (for example, using :const:`SPACE`), and any extra whitespace will be considered an error.
+Any whitespace which is allowed must be specified explicitly as part of the grammar definition (for example, using :const:`WHITESPACE`), and any extra whitespace will be considered an error.
         *'required'*
           Like *'optional'*, the grammar will skip over whitespace, but it will also require that there must be some amount of whitespace between each of its sub-grammars (if two sub-grammars occur in the input without any whitespace between them, that will be considered an error).